turbot/steampipe-plugin-azure/docs/tables/azure_network_watcher_flow_log.md

   enabled and retention_policy_days < 90;
 ```

-### Storage account details used to store the flow log
+### Get storage account details used to store the flow log

 ```sql
 select